nielsds/go/101_introduction_to_go.md

 Go, often refered to as *golang*, is a relatively young programming language that was created at Google.
 Go was announced in 2009 and saw it's first official release in 2012.

 This course will use both *Go* and *Golang* to refer to the *Go programming language*.

+This first module mainly focuses on introducing Go and the `go` tool.
+This module also includes an installation guide.

 ### Why Go?
 According to the creators of Go: